 Do you have a general question, comment or suggestion for us?
-If so, please email OCP or call (212) 386-0428.
+If so, please email OCP.

-The New York City Council enacted Local Law 77 of 2018 which required the Department of Small Business Services, in consultation with the City Chief Procurement Officer to develop and make available to all contracting agencies a subcontractor resource guide which provides subcontractors with information about their rights with respect to payment by the contractor and available city services.
-Please visit the Subcontractor Resource Guide website for more information.
+The New York City Council enacted Local Law 77 of 2018 which requires the Department of Small Business Services, in consultation with the City Chief Procurement Officer, to develop and make available to all contracting agencies a subcontractor resource guide which provides subcontractors with information about their rights with respect to payment by the contractor and available City services.